gabrielmocanu/Templates/README.md

 # Templates
-This repository will contain a lot of template files for making your life easier.
+This repository will contain templates files for making your life easier.

 1. BashScript